Mitrovica, Kosovo: Sports

 Mitrovica is the home to several sports club while the most known and most successful clubs are those representing Trepça.

+Basketball is the most popular popular sport in the city and is represented by KB Trepça which is one of the top clubs in Kosovo, winning the championship regularly, as well as competing in European Competitions.
 KF Trepça and KF Trepça'89 (Minatori 89) the two southern club's play in the Football Superleague of Kosovo and won many titles being part of best clubs in the country.
 KF Trepça plays at the Adem Jashari Olympic Stadium, which hosted Kosovo's first FIFA-recognized friendly international football match on 5 March 2014, playing 0–0 against Haiti.
 Other active football clubs are KF Mitrovica or KF Bardhi while KF Remonti, KF Shala, KF Bashkimi Shipol, KF Elektroliza or KF Birliku are defunct clubs.
 The football women's club is called KFF Mitrovica and is the most successful club in the country.
-Basketball is also a popular sport in the city and is represented by KB Trepça which is one of the top three clubs in Kosovo.
-Handball is represented by KH Trepça.
+Handball is the third sport of Mitrovica and it's represented by KH Trepça.